marcoantoniocorallo/config-Parser/README.md

 The data structure built is a map `[section, [var, value] ]`; the implementation defined in the module DataStructure provides also a method for removing a section and one for removing a single binding.

 It also provides a *pretty-printer* that prints the structure in the format of configuration files, so it can be used for *serializing* the structure.

+---
+###### Note: the import directive has been treated in the lexer for simplicity, in the parser it caused circular-dependencies errors.